espressif/esp-idf/examples/peripherals/i2s/i2s_codec/i2s_es8311/README.md

 * In 'Set MIC gain' subtag, you can set the mic gain for echo mode.

 * In 'Voice volume', you can set the volum between 0 to 100.

+* In 'Enable Board Support Package (BSP) support' you can enable support for BSP.
+You can pick specific BSP in [idf_component.yml](main/idf_component.yml).

 ### Build and Flash